Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 * New clients joining the game (also referred to as late-joining clients)
 * All connected clients during the game

-When using a [distributed authority](../terms-concepts/distributed-authority.md) network topology, A `NetworkVariable` will ensure value synchronization is handled during:
+When using a [distributed authority](../terms-concepts/distributed-authority.md) network topology, A `NetworkVariable` ensures value synchronization is handled during:

 * Ownership changes of the associated NetworkObject
-* Object redistribution during client connection or disconnection.
+* Object redistribution during client connection or disconnection

 You can use `NetworkVariable` [permissions](#permissions) to control read and write access to `NetworkVariable`s.
 You can also create [custom `NetworkVariable`s](custom-networkvariables.md).